Bus & Parking Info

 Zoodoo envisions protecting and managing the zoos 300 acres for its natural values.
 Developing innovative approaches engaging the community, zoo visitors and students in this exciting project will be instrumental in defining future directions for Zoodoo.
 Early stages of planning are underway to chart the steps towards achieving this vision for the land and the greater Coal River Tier.
 The Zoo has joined the Land for Wildlife program of the Tasmanian Land Conservancy and the Humane Society International - Wildlife Land Trust as a first step toward this.

-Some neighbouring properties along the Tier have also recognized the natural values of this vegetation with a conservation covenant on one 320 acre title and a Land for Wildlife block on another 55 acres.
+Some neighboring properties along the Tier have also recognized the natural values of this vegetation with a conservation covenant on one 320 acre title and a Land for Wildlife block on another 55 acres.
 The Zoo hopes to seek further collaboration with the aim of promoting the protection and management of this valuable native forest remnant.